tfiers/tomasfiers.net/content/_index.md

 1. Apply an ever-improving machine learning toolbox to large scale activity recordings at the level of individual cells to reveal robust patterns;

-2. Build software models that make vague theories explicit, predict experimental data, and generate testable hypotheses.
+2. Build software models grounded in the literature that make vague theories explicit, predict experimental data, and generate testable hypotheses.